garrettwilliams90/MelanomaClassification/README.md

 Lastly, I would be interested in modeling only on darker skin tones because theoretically, it would be harder to classify if someone has Melanoma or not.

 ## Repository Navigation

 Notebooks
-- All notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code). <br>
+- All notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code).
-- My final notebook specifically can be found [here on Kaggle](https://www.kaggle.com/garrettwilliams90/melanoma-classification-final-notebook) or [here on Github](https://github.com/garrettwilliams90/MelanomaClassification/blob/main/melanoma-classification-final-notebook.ipynb) <br>
+- My final notebook specifically can be found [here on Kaggle](https://www.kaggle.com/garrettwilliams90/melanoma-classification-final-notebook) or [here on Github](https://github.com/garrettwilliams90/MelanomaClassification/blob/main/melanoma-classification-final-notebook.ipynb)

 Data
-- Orignal Data can be found [here on Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview) or [here on the ISIC Archives](https://challenge2020.isic-archive.com/) <br>
+- Orignal Data can be found [here on Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview) or [here on the ISIC Archives](https://challenge2020.isic-archive.com/)
 - The 3 datasets that were reformatted by Chris Deotte can be found [here](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512), [here](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512), and [here](https://www.kaggle.com/cdeotte/malignant-v2-512x512).

 Presentation
 - A pdf of the presentation slides can be found [here](https://github.com/garrettwilliams90/MelanomaClassification/blob/main/presentation.pdf)
 ```